Amamah-QM/Hello-world/README.md

-# Hello-world
+# My module repo
-Respository for COM326
+This is my module repo for COM326.
+That's why I've called this repo "Hello world"!